JeffreyYu2018/personal-websitev4/_posts/2021-06-22-week-1-in-the-city.md

 ![omurice, chicken katsu, and more....
 SO OISHI](../uploads/061521_dinner_food.jpeg "omurice, chicken katsu, and more....
 SO OISHI")

-having a friend in the city is also great for those late night, 4am rooftop birthday parties that only they know about ;) all those fashion changes helped me blend right into the smart casual atmosphere, and even though I didn't drink, I was able to match the vibe and fit right into the social dynamics.
-It was fun!
+having a friend in the city is also great for those late night, 4am rooftop birthday parties that only true New Yorkers know about ;) all those fashion changes helped me blend right into the smart casual atmosphere, and even though I didn't drink, I was able to match the vibe and fit right into the social dynamics.
+It was fun ... some of the first fun I've had in months of quarantine.

 ![just jaw. dropping. views.](../uploads/061921_rooftop_view_nighttime_nyc.jpeg "just jaw. dropping. views.")